My apple cinnamon muffins are the perfect breakfast for busy mornings.

 Time-Saving Hack - Use Cake Mix for Muffins

-I honestly prefer to make my muffins from scratch.
+I honestly prefer to make my muffins from scratch (like these delicious Raspberry Cream Cheese Muffins).
 I like controlling how much flour and sugar I put into the mix.
 But if you are pressed for time, just grab a box of cake mix and just use applesauce instead of oil.
-It’s super simple and tastes just as amazing.
+It's super simple and tastes just as amazing.

 If you liked my Apple Cinnamon Muffins, you will LOVE these!